 The GDPR requires that you use commercially reasonable efforts to disclose clearly, and obtain consent to, any data collection, sharing and usage that takes place on any site and/or app.
 For the purpose of serving advertisements through AdButler, we require IP address as the only personally identifiable information, so your consent must be appropriate to the data and the purpose for which it’s collected.

 AdButler does not track or segment users, and IP addresses are anonymized upon processing, leaving no personally identifiable information available.
 The risk to the data owner is minimal, and a clear and transparent disclosure in your privacy statement should be appropriate for the data considered.

 We will provide details on this page for AdButler specific tools to customize ad serving within the EU when they become available.

 AdButler has been incorporating “privacy by design” since our inception, which has made our preparation to be GDPR compliant relatively painless.
-With GDPR taking effect on May 25, 2018, we want to assure you that we will be fully compliant with the regulation.
+With GDPR having taken effect on May 25, 2018, we want to assure you that we are fully compliant with the regulation.